moneta-project/moneta-2.0.1.0/README.md

 Large changes should have a test plan, and should be tested by somebody other than the developer who wrote the code.
-Creating a thread in the [Moneta discussion forum](https://monetatalk.org/index.php?board=2.0) will allow the Moneta development team members to review your proposal and to provide assistance with creating a test plan.
+See https://github.com/moneta/QA/ for how to create a test plan.

 Translations
 ------------